https://www.humantruth.info/lesotho.html

 For more, see:

-Lesotho is positioned 49th in the world regarding its responsibility towards the environment.
-This rank is computed from 21 data sets.
-Lesotho does better than average when it comes to reducing annual meat consumption per person44, energy to GDP efficiency45 (but bad for Africa) and in its forested percent change 2000-202046.
-Lesotho still has work to do.
-Lesotho does worse than average in its sign-up rate to major international accords on protecting the environment.
-And finally, it sits amongst the bottom 20 in its environmental performance47 (one of the worst in Africa).| Forest Area Change 2000-2020 Higher is better46 | ||
+Lesotho is 49th in the world when it comes to its responsibility towards the environment.
+This rank is computed using 21 data sets.
+Lesotho does better than average in reducing annual meat consumption per person44, energy to GDP efficiency45 (but high for Africa) and in its forested percent change 2000-202046.
+Lesotho does not succeed in everything, however.
+Lesotho does worse than average in terms of its sign-up rate to major international accords on protecting the environment.
+And finally, it falls into the worst-performing 20 when it comes to its environmental performance47 (amongst the worst in Africa).| Forest Area Change 2000-2020 Higher is better46 | ||

 |---|---|---|